pollen-robotics/reachy-2021-docs/content/advanced/safety/correct-use/index.md

 ### Be aware of obstacles

-When you are sending movements instructions to Reachy, be careful to obstacles that could block Reachy during its movements.
+When you are sending movements instructions to Reachy, mind the obstacles that could block Reachy during its movements.

 For example, when you are asking to an arm to go between two positions, it will try to do it as hard as it can, whether or not there is something on its way.
 Also when you are moving both arms simultaneously, there are no safety measures implemented to prevent them from hitting each other.
 Nothing will also prevent Reachy's arms from hitting its chest if you ask them to.